GENERAL BUSINESS MEETING & TECHNICAL PROGRAM

 NOVEMBER 6-7, 2019, LOUISVILLE, KY

 We are excited about our November meeting at the historic Brown Hotel in Louisville.
 We’ll have a full menu of presenters, both local (Dr. Sharon Kerrick of the University of Louisville) and imported (Patrick deKort of Europur).
-Ryan Trainer of ISPA will update us on mattress recycling programs in California, Connecticut, and Rhode Island.
+Dennis Quick (Wanhua) will update us on research and regulatory activities on isocyanates.
 And the Technical Program will spotlight the newest technology and practices in plant security, bismuth as a substitute for stannous octoate in slabstock production, and foam formulations designed to retain “compression set” after shipment.

 We also hope you’ll get to see some of Louisville, which one travel website has called “the best city you’ve never visited.”
 Baseball fans will want to tour the Louisville Slugger Factory and Museum, where Northern White Ash and Maple are milled into the bats used by Little Leaguers and All Stars alike.
 The Muhammad Ali Center honors the athlete and activist who honed his skills at the city’s Columbia Gym.
 Don’t miss Churchill Downs, where the Kentucky Derby has been run since 1875.
 And we have arranged an optional Tuesday afternoon networking outing to the Jeptha Creed Distillery in nearby Shelby County, where you can tour distilling operations for bourbon and vodka.